Ixcateopan (archaeological site): Tlatoani Cuauhtémoc

 Cuauhtémoc, the last Aztec Tlatoani (emperor), was born here in 1501.
 His mother, Cuayauhtitali, was the daughter of the Ixcateopan lord.
 Shortly before Cuauhtémoc was born, Ixcateopan was subjugated by the Aztecs and Cuayauhtitli was captured and brought to Tenochtitlan.
 There she met prince Ahuizotl, who married her.
 Cuauhtémoc was born of this union.
 Cuauhtémoc was educated in Tenochtitlan and then sent back to Ixcateopan.
 In 1519, he was ordered back to the Aztec capital to help defend it against the Spanish.
 After the deaths of Emperors Moctezuma II and, a short time later, Cuitláhuac, Cuauhtémoc became emperor, but was a captive of Hernán Cortés when Tenochtitlan fell in 1521.
-After enduring much torture, he and nine other Aztec lords were hung near a place called Izancánac in what is now Chiapas state.
+After enduring much torture, he and nine other Aztec lords were hung near a place called Izancánac in what is now the state of Chiapas.
 The remains of Cuauhtémoc, the other Aztec lords and a priest who opposed their execution were brought to Ixcateopan and buried here.
 From that time to the mid-20th century, the whereabouts of his tomb remained unknown.

 Fray Torbio de Benavente, the local evangelist, and Fray Bernardino de Sahagún wrote texts about the death and burial of Cuauhtémoc which were initially kept at the Church of San Hipólito in Mexico City but somehow wound up in the hands of the family of Salvador Rodriguez Juárez, who was the doctor of Ixcateopan in the first half of the 20th century.
 The documents had been passed down in his family for generations.
 They told of how Cuauhtémoc’s body had been recovered and brought to Ixcateopan and initially buried at the palace of his maternal grandparents in 1525.
 In 1529, Fray Toribio de Benavente had the body moved to a spot in front of the destroyed pagan temple, where the Church of Santa Maria de la Asunción would be built over it.
 The documents indicated that this tomb was nearly directly under the main altar of the church.
 After Rodríguez Juárez showed the documents to elders at the parish church, the Instituto Nacional de Antropología e Historia (INAH) was contacted, which sent archeologist Eulalia Guzmán to investigate the authenticity of the documents.
 After examining the documents, investigating the oral traditions of the area and other archeological and historical evidence, it was decided to excavate in the place where the documents indicated.